Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Introduction

 \IEEEPARstart{D}{C} Optimal Power Flow (DC-OPF) is an important tool used by transmission system operators around the world~\cite{kirschen2018fundamentals}.
 Using a simplified power flow assumption, DC-OPF seeks to serve load at minimal generation cost subject to generation, line flow, and power balance limits.
 DC-OPF constraints are furthermore embedded in a number of critical power grid operational tools, like security constrained economic dispatch (SCED)\cite{sced}, security constrained Unit Commitment (SCUC)~\cite{scuc}, and optimal transmission switching~\cite{ots, molzahn2019survey}.

 Power grids operate with a non-empty feasible region.
 As system loads change throughout the day, the size and shape of the feasible region changes correspondingly, hopefully never collapsing to the empty set.
-When the feasible region is known to be \textit{a priori} empty, recent work has focused on solving \textit{infeasibility} problems which restore operational feasibility through minimized control action.
+When the feasible region is known \textit{a priori} to be empty, recent work has focused on solving \textit{infeasibility} problems which restore operational feasibility through minimized control action.
 Using an equivalent circuit formulation of an AC power grid,~\cite{marko_inf} found the smallest extraneous current injection that yielded a feasible power flow solution.
 This approach was extended to three-phase distribution grid infeasibility in~\cite{inf_dist}, and combined Transmission and Distribution grid infeasibility in~\cite{infTD}.
 Other recent work in this domain has used Machine Learning (ML) to diagnose and restore OPF feasibility through predictive modeling~\cite{mlInf}.

-This paper asks a related, but fundamentally different, question: what is the globally smallest load change which will cause the DC-OPF feasible solution space to vanish?
-At first consideration, this would seem to be an easier problem than AC infeasibility analysis.
+This paper asks a related, but fundamentally different, question: what is the globally smallest load change which will cause the DC-OPF feasible solution space to vanish?\footnote{``Smallest'' must be defined with respect to some metric.
+In this paper, we consider the standard Euclidean metric.
+If we were to consider the different costs for perturbations, or the probabilities of different stochastic injections, a different metric could be used.} At first consideration, this would seem to be an easier problem than AC infeasibility analysis.
 DC-OPF is a Linear Program (LP), efficiently solvable in polynomial time.
 However, from the interior of the LP's feasible space, finding the smallest distance to infeasibility is a nonconvex problem.
 This is illustrated in Fig.~\ref{fig:delta}, where $\delta_{\rm ub}$ is a local solution to the problem (moving left or right will require larger perturbations for infeasibility), but $\delta^*$ is clearly the global solution.